fru/btld-template/src/2-parse.md

 TODO vdom, observedAttributes, clone,

-TODO attach (rootNodes, read out state, getter setter)
+TODO attach (rootNodes reattachChildren, read out state, getter setter)

 TODO reattachChildren (used by attach) reattachSelf (used by mixins)

-TODO reattachSelf use insertBefore ???
+TODO reattach\* uses insertBefore -> find preceding node

 This file has the parsers for the btld templating engine.
 We also define the virtual dom which acts as the intermediate representation (IR) and also holdes